The Chevron Readers’ Cup

 - A voucher from Magrudy’s Bookshops for AED 2000 for each winning team

-The second and third-placed teams will be honoured at the Festival 2020.
+The second and third place teams will be honoured at the ceremony and receive medals for the team members.

 Please read the following points carefully: